hindsightsoftware/atlassian-connect-play/README.md

 Where _<version>_ is the current version of this module.

-#### Add the module's routes to your `routes` configuration
+#### Add the module's routes to your `conf/routes` configuration

     ->      /                                   ap3.Routes

 #### Configure the database

-If you don't have already configure a database.
-In your `application.conf` setup the default database.
+If you don't already have configured a database, in your `conf/application.conf` setup the default database.
 Here is an example using a local postgres installation:

     db.default.driver=org.postgresql.Driver